abhishekchandran/dailyjs/_posts/2012-09-17-encapsulation-breaking.md

 };
 {% endhighlight %}

 This convention is commonplace, similar to naming constants in uppercase.
-The downside is that private properties and functions can still be accessed, thus breaking encapsulation because of a careless developer.
+The downside is that private properties and functions can still be accessed, thus breaking encapsulation because of careless coding.

 ###Encapsulation Breaking